2000BC – The origins of Jiu-Jitsu

 The Gracie Barra Association needed make sure the lessons learned during the development of GB America were getting to the instructors establishing satellite schools.

-The proximity between the branches and the Head Quarters made the need for uniformity, high quality, and consistency among the schools even more important.
+The proximity between the branches and the Headquarters made the need for uniformity, high quality, and consistency among GB Schools even more important.
 Additionally, Master Carlos Gracie Jr.’s teaching methods and philosophy had to be replicated in the best way possible, along with the same instructor’s training experience at each one of the schools.

-To accomplish this, the Association launched the Gracie Barra Premium Schools Program, which focused on making available all teaching, management, and training tools used by GB America in a clear and consistent manner.
-The program has been very successful in supporting the growth of schools, and ensuring consistency and quality instruction.
-It has also established a new type of relationship between the Association and the schools that is more beneficial to both parties.
-The premium program is currently starting to be replicated in other states in the U.S. and other countries.
+To accomplish this, the GB Association launched the Gracie Barra Premium Schools Program, which focused on making available all teaching, management, and training tools used by GB America in a clear and consistent manner.
+The program has been very successful in supporting the growth of GB Schools, and ensuring consistency and quality instruction.
+It has also established a new type of relationship between the GB Association and GB Schools that is more beneficial to both parties.

 2009 – Establishment of GB Regional Divisions